metabrainz/picard-docs/about_picard/acknowledgements.rst

 names are presented in alphabetical order so as not to imply the relative importance of someone's contribution based on their position in the list.

-Contributors include (in alphabetical order by surname):
+Contributors include (in alphabetic surname order):

 - Vedant Chakravadhanula
 - Pavan Chander